Roaring Brook Falls

 Depending upon who you reference, the total drop of Roaring Brook Falls is anywhere from 290 to 325 feet.
 It basically drops in two steps.
 The upper drop encompasses about 2/3 of the total descent with the lower portion taking up the other 1/3.
 The upper drop is actually set back a bit from the remainder of the falls.
 If you look up from the bottom you may not even see that section.
 Stroll slightly downstream and the entire cascade comes into view.

-The Roaring Brook actually flows into Beede Brook which flows into the East Branch of the Ausable River.
-Since Beede Brook does not contain any waterfalls that we know of, we have by-passed that step in our menu.
+The Roaring Brook flows into Beede Brook which flows into the East Branch of the Ausable River.
 The East Branch and the West Branch join forces downstream at Au Sable Forks to form the Ausable River.
 This waterfall rich river empties into Lake Champlain in the town of Peru.

 Hover on any of the thumbnails to see an enlarged image